djohnsonkc/typescript-intro/README.md

 # TypeScript Intro

-This is a copy of PortExe's very helpful tutorial, but with the steps documented below.
+This is a copy of PortExe's very helpful tutorial, but with the steps documented below

 https://www.youtube.com/watch?v=TlYxWnh_mPs

 This is the GitHub source

 https://github.com/portexe/typescript-the-basics

+## These are the VS Code Extensions you will want to add

+- Live Server - This allows you to right-click on your index.html file and run it in your browser

-These are the steps used in creating this sample project that I documented from his very helpful Youtube video.
+## These are the steps used in creating this sample project that I documented from his very helpful Youtube video

 - Create new directory and CD into it
 - Run 'npm init' (to create package.json - use defaults for everything asked in the CLI)
 - Run' npm install --save-dev typescript' (only as a dev dependency)
 - Enter 'code .' (this will open your new folder in VS Code)
-- Add the 'Live Server' addon for VS Code (this allows you to right-click the index.html page and run it in your browser)
 - Create a dist, src, and public folder
 - In the public folder, create index.html and styles.css and set up a basic html page with style.css linked
 - In terminal, run 'npx tsc --init' to create the tsconfig.json file